-Galileo. [†] The satellite navigation system operated by the European Union. [†] Applicable as of 02 November 2023.
+Galileo. + The satellite navigation system operated by the European Union.

-Galileo Open Service (Galileo OS). [†] The specified level of positioning, velocity and timing accuracy that is available to any Galileo user on a continuous, worldwide basis. [†] Applicable as of 02 November 2023.
+Galileo Open Service (Galileo OS). [†] The specified level of positioning, velocity and timing accuracy that is available to any Galileo user on a continuous, worldwide basis.

 GAMET area forecast.
 An area forecast in abbreviated plain language for low-level flights for a flight information region or sub-area thereof, prepared by the meteorological office designated by the meteorological authority concerned and exchanged with meteorological offices in adjacent flight information regions, as agreed between the meteorological authorities concerned.